 June 18th, Michael Halligan, CEO, God’s Pantry Food Bank

-LEXINGTON, KY – The Rotary Club of Lexington will hold its virtual weekly meeting Thursday, June 18th, via Zoom.
-For an invitation to the Zoom meeting please contact email@example.com.
-The program’s guest speaker is Michael Halligan, CEO, God’s Pantry Food Bank.
+LEXINGTON, KY – The Rotary Club of Lexington held its virtual weekly meeting Thursday, June 18th, via Zoom.
+For an invitation to the Zoom meeting please contact firstname.lastname@example.org.
+The program’s guest speaker was Michael Halligan, CEO, God’s Pantry Food Bank.

 “Food insecurity,” that is, being without reliable access to a sufficient quantity of affordable, nutritious food, is not something that most of us have ever experienced or even worried about.
 It’s something that happens to the homeless or those on very low wages.
 And, while that may have been true before the middle of March, since then people who never expected to have to visit a food bank to feed themselves and their families found themselves at God’s Pantry here in Lexington or at one of the other locations in its 50-county service area.
 In fact, in the last two weeks of March the needs in Fayette County increased by 50% and the demand has not receded since then.
 It is the major reason that the Rotary Club of Lexington encouraged Rotarians to volunteer at God’s Pantry, along with the Kentucky Blood Center, as part of our Rotarians in Action service commitment to our community during the coronavirus pandemic.

 Our speaker this week and member of our club Michael J. (Mike) Halligan will talk about the current needs at the Pantry and the changes the organization has made to successfully address the increased demand for services and simultaneously keep staff, clients, and volunteers safe.